How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each yellow, oval shaped enteric-coated, delayed-release tablet, imprinted with black ink on the one side "93/11", plain on the other side, contains pantoprazole sodium sesquihydrate equivalent to 20 mg pantoprazole.
+Each yellow, oval, enteric-coated, delayed-release tablet, imprinted with "93/11" in black ink on one side, plain on the other side, contains pantoprazole sodium sesquihydrate equivalent to 20 mg of pantoprazole.
 Nonmedicinal ingredients: calcium carbonate, calcium stearate, D&C Yellow No. 10 Aluminium Lake, FD&C Yellow No. 6 Aluminium Lake, hypromellose, iron oxide yellow, lactose monohydrate, low-substituted hydroxypropyl cellulose, methacrylic acid copolymer, microcrystalline cellulose, polyethylene glycol, sodium carbonate anhydrous, stearic acid, talc, titanium dioxide, and triethyl citrate.
 Printing ink: shellac glaze, isopropyl alcohol, iron oxide black, n-butyl alcohol, propylene glycol, and ammonium hydroxide 28%.

 How should I use this medication?